What Safe Sex Really Means — and How to Practice It

 Pre-exposure prophylaxis (PrEP) and post-exposure prophylaxis (PEP) are medications taken before or after sex to prevent HIV infection.

-According to the CDC, PrEP reduces the risk of getting HIV from sex by about 99 percent and reduces the risk of HIV from injection drug use by at least 74 percent.
-However, the medication only protects against HIV, so you should use condoms to reduce the risk of other STDs.
+According to HIV.gov, PrEP reduces the risk of getting HIV from sex by about 99 percent and reduces the risk of HIV from injection drug use by at least 74 percent.
+However, the medication only protects against HIV, so you should use condoms to reduce the risk of other STIs.

-PEP, which is taken after a single high-risk event, must be taken at least 72 hours to help prevent HIV.
+PEP, which is taken after a single high-risk event, must be taken at least 72 hours after the event to help prevent HIV.
 It is considered an emergency method and can be useful if a condom broke, if you share needles, or if you were sexually assaulted.

 Avoiding High-Risk Behaviors